wp-plugins/easy-digital-downloads-software-specs/readme.txt

 1. Front-end: Specs table as shown on single download page
 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.6.1 =
+* Fix: specs content filter should ignore widget setting to surpress specs if the widget is not active
+* Maintenance: Updated rate link and plugin URI.
+* Maintenance: Tested and passed for WP 3.9 compatibility.

 = 1.6 =
 * Bug fix: shortcode now works on any page or post for a download.